asreview/asreview/README.md

 ## Contact

 For an overview of the team working on ASReview, see [ASReview Research Team](https://asreview.nl/about).
-ASReview LAB, the graphical user interface of the software, is maintained by [Jonathan de Bruin](https://github.com/J535D165) and [Yongchao Terry Ma](https://github.com/terrymyc).
+ASReview LAB is maintained by
+[Jonathan de Bruin](https://github.com/J535D165) and [Yongchao Terry Ma](https://github.com/terrymyc).

 The best resources to find an answer to your question or ways to get in